• भारत सरकारGOVERNMENT OF INDIA

 The Bar Council of India is a statutory body established under section 4 of the Advocates Act, 1961 that regulates the legal practice and legal education in India.
 Its members are elected from amongst the lawyers in India and as such represents the Indian bar.
 It prescribes standards of professional conduct, etiquettes and exercises disciplinary jurisdiction over the bar.
 It also sets standards for legal education and grants recognition to universities whose degree in law will serve as a qualification for students to enroll themselves as advocates upon graduation.
 Rules framed by Bar Council of India under the Advocates Act, 1961 and The Advocates Welfare Fund Act, 2001 are available on the official website of the Bar Council of India i.e. www.barcouncilofindia.org.

-Law Commission Reports: The Implementation Cell is responsible for processing of reports of the Law Commission, laying them before the Parliament and forward reports to the concerned Ministries/Departments for their examination /implementation as well as pursue them for expeditious action.
-Till 31.12.2021 the Law Commission of India has submitted 277 out of which 277 reports have been laid before both the Houses of the Parliament.
-All the reports received till 31.12.2021 have also been forwarded to the concerned Ministries/Departments for their examination/implementation or further action at their end.
-The Implementation Cell, in pursuance of the recommendations of the Department Related Parliamentary Standing Committee on Personnel, Public Grievance, Law & Justice, since 2005 has been continuously laying Annual statement showing the status of pending Law Commission Reports before both the Houses of the Parliament.
-The last of such Statement (14th Statement) was laid on the Table of both the Houses of Parliament (in Lok Sabha on 11.12.2019 and Rajya Sabha on 12.12.2019).
+Law Commission Reports: The Implementation Cell is responsible for processing of reports of the Law Commission, laying them before the Parliament and forward reports to the concerned Ministries/ Departments for their examination /implementation as well as pursue them for expeditious action.
+Till 19.03.2024 the Law Commission of India has submitted 1287 & 289 reports.
+All the reports have been forwarded to the concerned Ministries/Departments for their examination/implementation or further action at their end.
+Total 1-287 & 289 reports have been laid before both the Houses of the Parliament till date.
+The Implementation Cell, in pursuance of the recommendations of the Department Related Parliamentary Standing Committee on ersonnel, Public Grievance, Law & Justice, since 2005 has been continuously laying Annual statement showing the status of pending Law Commission Reports before both the Houses of the Parliament.
+The last of such Statement (15th Statement) was laid on the Table of both the Houses of Parliament (in Lok Sabha on 01.04.2022 and Rajya Sabha on 31.03.2022).
 The Commission also makes its reports available through its website i.e. www.lawcommissionofindia.nic.in.

 2.7 RTI CELL

-2. Department of Legal Affairs has presently 12 CPIOs at the level of Under Secretary/Joint Secretary and 5 Appellate Authorities at level of Additional Secretary, Joint Secretary and equivalent Officers.
-The details of the RTI Applications/Appeals received from 01.01.2021 to 06.12.2021 are as follows:-
+2. The Department of Legal Affairs has 16 Central Public Information Officers (CPIOs) at the level of Under Secretary /Deputy Secretary and 11 First Appellate Authorities (FAAs) at the level of Joint Secretary and Deputy Secretary.

 2.8 LIBRARY & RESEARCH SECTION

-The Library and Research Section is a specialized research oriented unit which looks after requirement of Legal Books/Journals/Online Legal Services and other research materials of the Ministry of Law & Justice.
-This section provides reference and legal research services to the Hon’ble MLJ, Law officers and ILS officers of Department of Legal Affairs and Legislative Department.
+The Library and Research Section is a specialized research oriented Section, which looks after and caters to the requirements of Law Books/Journals/Online Legal Services and other research materials for the Ministry of Law & Justice.
+The Section provides references and legal research services to the Hon’ble Minister of Law and Justice, Law officers and ILS officers of Department of Legal Affairs and Legislative Department.
+The major functions of the Section include:

 2.9 LITIGATION IN DELHI HIGH COURT

-The Litigation (HC) Section handles the Litigation work in Delhi High Court on behalf of all the Ministries/Departments of Govt. of India except for Railways and Income Tax Departments.
-Officer-in-Charge assisted by ALA/Superintendent (L) and other staff looks after the Litigation work as follows: -
+The Litigation (HC) Section handles the Litigation work in Delhi High Court on behalf of all the Ministries/Departments of Govt. of India including Service matters of Delhi Police except Income Tax Departments.
+Officer-in-Charge assisted by Assistant Legal Adviser and other staff looks after the Litigation work as follows: -

 (a) The cases dealt with and contested in Delhi High Court are generally related to: -